 Laura Kavanagh is the First Deputy Commissioner at the New York City Fire Department.
 In this role, she is second in command and the highest-ranking woman, overseeing the day-to-day administration of a $2 billion-dollar budget and advocating for the over 15,000 uniform members who risk their lives every day.
 At the agency she has led diversification efforts, recruiting the most diverse group of candidates in the agency’s history, and graduating the most women in over 30 years.
 Prior to entering government, she served as a Senior Advisor on Mayor de Blasio’s Mayoral campaign and as a Deputy Director in Pennsylvania on President Obama’s campaign.
 Prior to that, she worked in management and campaign consulting.
 She is a graduate of the Naval Post Graduate School Center for Homeland Security Executive Leaders Program, and she is current enrolled at Columbia University’s School of International and Public Affairs.

-Zsuzsanna Lippai is the associate director for program development at the Human Rights Initiative, a large global program of the Open Society Foundations (OSF), where she oversees strategic planning, evaluation, and operations after having filled a similar role at OSF’s Women’s Rights Program.
+Zsuzsanna Lippai is the director of strategy and impact for the Human Rights Initiative, a large global program of the Open Society Foundations (OSF), where she oversees strategic planning, evaluation, and operations after having filled a similar role at OSF’s Women’s Rights Program.
 Prior to that Lippai was the evaluation & learning manager at the Institute for Inclusive Security in Washington, D.C., where she developed and managed an organization-wide metrics and a learning system for advocacy and capacity-building efforts to increase women’s participation in the security sector and in peace processes.
 She advised Bosnia’s Agency for Gender Equality on the design and monitoring of the country’s women, peace, and security policy.
 She is an active member of the American Evaluation Association, a guest lecturer at Rutgers University, and a strong advocate for reproductive health issues.
 Lippai holds an MA in international peace and conflict resolution from American University and a BA/MA in international relations from Corvinus University in Budapest, Hungary.

 Rakeen Mabud, Director of Research and Strategy, TIME'S UP